 Before arriving, I was warned that Lefkada can be wet.
 Growing up in the UK, I thought “what’s a little rain to me?”
 Unfortunately there’s no such thing as a little rain in Lefkada.
 When it rains it does so in biblical proportions.
 Good then that everyone in the marina has a boat.
 Though those in know, will be aware that boats often leak.

 Average annual rainfall is roughly 1,100mm per year.
-Considering that it doesn’t rain in the summer, that’s a lot of water.
+Considering that it doesn’t really rain in the summer, that’s a lot of water.
 Bear in mind that popular winter spots such as Almeria, Spain, and Faro, Portugal, have an annual rainfall of just 200mm (26 days) and 500mm (90 days) respectively.

 Rain by itself though doesn’t constitute bad weather.
 Unfortunately here, the rain is usually accompanied by strong winds from the SE.
 Yes everyone says the prevailing winds are NW.
-Perhaps in the summer maybe.
-In my time here it rained a good 80 per cent of the November, maybe 70 per cent in December, January and February.
+Perhaps for two or three months in the summer maybe.
+In my time here it rained a good 80 per cent of November, maybe 70 per cent in December, January and February.
 Frequent winds of 25 knots or more, gusts of up to 50knts are not uncommon.
 In fact, they are more the norm.
 With the marina being mostly unprotected, the effect is that of a rolley anchorage.
 I’ve seen a fair few boats, even those moored closer in, end up almost sideways.

 The dark days, driving rain, and gale force winds, make the island a pretty miserable place.
 I’ve been told it’s not usually like that, but for I have no evidence on the contrary.
 As you’d expect, humidity is high so a you’ll want a dehumidifier.
 Even in mid-February, I went out on a rare sunny day and laid down some plastic sheeting to cut into templates.
 Almost immediately it was covered in condensation.